 - Subscribe to either Apple Business Manager or Apple School Manager

 Now, the first thing we will want to do is enable having a Custom App in the organization of your choice.
 To do this follow these steps:

 - Sign in to Apple School Manager or Apple Business Manager (make sure you have permissions on your account).

-Now that you have enabled Custom Apps, you’ll need to use your Organization ID in order to distribute your app privately.
-To find your Organization ID, go to Settings, then click Device Management Settings below Organization Settings.
+Now that you have enabled Custom Apps, you'll need to use your Organization ID in order to distribute your app privately.
+To find your Organization ID, go to Settings, then select Device Management Settings under Organization Settings.

 Distribute app privately